What kind of life are you living?

 What is the life you are you living?

-I’m asking all this, because I’m in my experience your life rules your photography.
-People try to change their photography, without trying to change their life.
+I’m asking all this because in my experience your life rules your photography.
+People try to change their photography, without trying to change their lives.

 Let me tell you part of my story and see how it works: